robusta-dev/robusta/docs/catalog/triggers/elasticsearch.rst

     globalConfig:
       account_id: ""       # your official Robusta account_id
       signing_key: ""      # a secret key used to verify the identity of Elasticsearch

+You do **not** define playbooks for Elasticsearch triggers in ``values.yaml``.
+Instead the playbook is defined entirely on the Elasticsearch side.

 Example Elasticsearch Watcher
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^